Maya-Mostafa/LSPListsPF/README.md

-# SPListsLPF "SP Lists - Large, Pagination, Filtration"
+# LSPListsPF "Large SP Lists with Pagination & Filtration"
 Reading Large Lists with pagination and filtration features